‘Transformative’: More college programs are slowly coming into prisons

 The Pell Grant, awarded by the U.S. Department of Education, is provided to low-income students across the country to help cover college expenses.
 Most students apply online using the Free Application for Federal Student Aid, or FAFSA.
 Incarcerated students are usually required to submit paper applications because internet access is restricted.
 The current maximum grant is $7,395 for a full academic year.

 College saved my life.
 It was a place where I could be free.
 I could read, I could learn, and I could grow.
-It was very transformative for me to realize that my life wasn't over.
+It was very transformative for me, and I realized that my life wasn’t over.

 – Alexa Garza, an analyst for The Education Trust who was formerly incarcerated